ashishgoswami07/TinyUrl-Generator-Project/README.md

-# 🔗 TinyURL Generator Project
+# 🔗 View TinyURL Generator Project on GitHub

 A **C++ based URL shortener** project using **DSA concepts** and **hash-based mapping**.